MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-compose-deploy-v0.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Use this task to deploy a Docker-compose application to a Service Fabric cluster.
-This task deploys an Azure Service Fabric application to a cluster according to the settings defined in the compose file.
+Use this task to deploy a Docker Compose application to a Service Fabric cluster.
+This task deploys an Azure Service Fabric application to a cluster according to the settings defined in the Compose file.
 <!-- :::editable-content-end::: -->

 :::moniker-end